tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-formation/fetch-remote.md

 ARGS:
     <NAME|ID>
-            The NAME or ID of the formation to fetch, omit to fetch all Formations
+            The NAME or ID of the remote Formation Instance to fetch, omit to fetch all Formation Instances

 OPTIONS:
     -A, --api-key <STRING>
-            The API key associated with your account used to access Seaplane API endpoints
+            The API key associated with a Seaplane account used to access Seaplane API endpoints

             The value provided here will override any provided in any configuration files.
             A CLI provided value also overrides any environment variables.